jakobdalsgaard/jakobdalsgaard.github.io/honey-we-need-a-website.md

 # Security

-When it comes to websites for honey, you want top class security -- you cannot risk anyone eavesdropping on your honery website browsing.
+When it comes to websites for honey, you want top class security -- you cannot risk anyone eavesdropping on your honey website browsing.

 ## Support the right protocols